comodit/demos/ceph-cluster/README.md

 tutorial](http://comodit.com/resources/tutorials/cli.html) for information about how to install it).

 ## Usage

-1. Rename *config.py.sample* into *config.py* and fill-in your ComodIT credentials and organization name as well as the platform and distribution to use. 'admin\_key' may be left unchanged.
+1. Rename *config.py.sample* into *config.py* and fill-in your ComodIT credentials and organization name as well as the platform and distribution to use. `admin_key` may be left unchanged.
 2. Setup ComodIT by executing *setup.py*.
 This will create an environment for the cluster as well as the applications needed to deploy it.

+        ./setup.py

 3. Deploy the initial cluster by executing *deploy.py*.

-4. You can test the cluster by connecting to given public IP with SSH and executing the command 'ceph -s' as root.
-It should display the current state of the cluster.
+        ./deploy.py

-5. Add an OSD by executing *scale\_osds.py*.
+5. If you want to add an OSD to the cluster, execute *scale\_osds.py*.

-6. Re-execute 'ceph -s' on master node, you should see the new OSD.
+        ./scale_osds.py -c 1

+    where `-c` option is the number of OSDs to add.

-5. Add a MON by executing *scale\_mons.py*.
+5. If you want to add a monitor to the cluster, execute *scale\_mons.py*.

-6. Re-execute 'ceph -s' on master node, you should see the new monitor (this can take some time).
+        ./scale_mons.py -c 1

+    where `-c` option is the number of monitors to add.

-7. Remove an OSD by executing *downscale_osds.py*.
+7. If you want to remove an OSD from the cluster, execute *downscale_osds.py*.

-8. Re-execute 'ceph -s' on master node, you should that latest OSD is gone (not "in" the cluster anymore).
+        ./downscale_osds.py -c 1

+    where `-c` option is the number of OSDs to remove.

+7. If you want to remove a monitor from the cluster, execute *downscale_mons.py*.

+        ./downscale_mons.py -c 1

+    where `-c` option is the number of monitors to remove.

-9. Tear down your cluster by executing *teardown.py* (all hosts created by *deploy.py* and *scale\_\*.py* are deleted).
+9. If you want to tear down (i.e. delete all hosts created by *deploy.py* and *scale\_\*.py*) the cluster, execute *teardown.py*.
-10. Clean-up your ComodIT organization by executing *cleanup.py*.

-## Files

-Here are the main files (i.e. the ones that can be executed) of this example:

-- *setup.py*: setups ComodIT by creating/importing all required entities.
-- *deploy.py*: creates initial cluster with its 3 hosts.
-- *scale\_osds.py*: scales cluster up by instantiating a given number of OSDs (1 by default).
-- *scale\_mons.py*: scales cluster up by instantiating a given number of MONs (1 by default).
-- *downscale\_osds.py*: scales cluster down by removing a given number of OSDs (1 by default).
-- *downscale\_mons.py*: scales cluster down by removing a given number of MONs (1 by default).
-- *teardown.py*: clears the cluster.
-- *cleanup.py*: removes entities created by *setup.py*.

-The other files and directory have the following role:

-- *config.py.sample*: contains some configuration variables, in particular the credentials to connect to ComodIT; must be updated and renamed into *config.py*.
-- *helper.py*: defines some helpers.
-- *config*, *mds*, *mon*, *osd*: directories containing the recipes of the applications used to create the Ceph cluster.
+        ./teardown.py

+10. Finally, you can clean up all applications and environments created by these scripts.

+        ./cleanup.py